ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

     ```sh
     {
       "parameters": {
-        "members_host_flavor": "`b3c.4x16.encrypted`"
+        "members_host_flavor": "b3c.4x16.encrypted"
       }
     }
     ```
     {: pre}

-    To scale your instance up to 8 CPUs and `32768` megabytes of RAM, submit the following command:
+    To scale your instance up to 8 CPUs and `32768` megabytes of RAM, submit a scale command with a new `members_host_flavor`:

     ```sh
     {